fletcheaston/Recommended-API/README.md

 While these scripts cover enough functionality to get started, you'll likely want to create your own scripts for automating any common operations.
 Feel free to ask @Fletcher Easton  for assistance with this, or if you want an opinion on how your script should look and/or operate.

+If you run the setup and start scripts, you can visit [localhost](http://127.0.0.1:8000/docs) to view the interactive docs.
+The container is set up in such a way that the code will hot-reload, any changes to the source code will restart the server.

 ### PyCharm Setup

 - Install the Pydantic plugin for PyCharm